 Weekly MindUP and Second Step lessons help build these skills.

 Children in kindergarten actively write throughout the day in a variety of contexts, including journals, books, lists, poems, morning messages and experience charts.
 Many writing tools (different size paper, journals, dry erase boards, pencils, crayons, markers) are available to allow the children the freedom to experience many variations when writing.
 Children learn letter formation through modeling, print in the classroom, and handwriting practice with the Handwriting Without Tears program.
-Through the Lucy Calkins Writing Units of Study, children are introduced to the Writer’s Workshop and writing topics such as labels, lists, narrative, fiction, and informational writing.
+Children are introduced to the writer’s workshop and writing topics such as labels, lists, narrative, fiction, and informational writing.
 Each child’s developmental stage of writing is acknowledged while conferencing and working towards meeting individual goals.

 Social Studies instruction in kindergarten is focused on self and others.
 The students learn about themselves in the context of their immediate surroundings.
 Kindergartners will learn about similarities and differences between children, families and communities and about holidays, symbols, and traditions that unite us as Americans.
 Students learn about respect for others, and rights and responsibilities of individuals.
 Participation in group discussions allow the children the chance to express themselves through sharing, and working on skills such as articulation, vocabulary, staying on topic, and asking questions.

 Science themes center on the child and their world and also include the savanna, Antarctica, deserts, ocean and rainforest.
 Themes foster an understanding of and interest in the world in which children live.
 They serve to nurture a student’s natural curiosity and encourage positive attitudes towards learning.
 Hands-on learning incorporates the themes through literature, dramatic play, activity centers and projects.
 Children become more aware and develop an appreciation for differences in the world around them.
 Participation in STEM activities allows students to explore these topics.